VanessaMancia/Azure-Introduction/README.md

 - Assign Subscription-Level Reader

-This maybe called something different for you, for me ```Azure subscription 1``` and you can find this under ```Subscriptions```.
+This may be called something different for you, for me ``` Azure subscription 1``` and you can find this under ```Subscriptions```.

-Now, Enter the Access Control (IAM) and give Jane her deserved role.
+Now, Enter the Access Control (IAM) and give Jane the deserved role.

 ![image](https://user-images.githubusercontent.com/109401839/230800962-a70cbdaf-c686-41ec-9313-f8dc9cb0fd9e.png)

 ![msedge_UUzHPizmTA](https://user-images.githubusercontent.com/109401839/230800551-c809f8b7-975f-4a3b-8761-ef7e7c6fe5fb.png)

-- In a new browser/incognito, log in as subreaderjane and observe result of being a Subscription Level “Global Reader”
+- In a new browser/incognito, log in as subreaderjane and observe the result of being a Subscription Level “Global Reader”

-Again, you will be prompted to change your password, document it.
+Again, you will be prompted to change your password and document it.

-Go to resource groups and notice you are able to see the resources in there and even under subscriptions.
+Go to resource groups and notice you can see the resources in there and even under subscriptions.

-Lets try to delete a resource group now, we should not be able to do so...
+Let us try to delete a resource group now, we should not be able to do so...

 ![image](https://user-images.githubusercontent.com/109401839/230801715-c9537447-9f66-4f22-8d33-19eab3074bd2.png)